Frequently Asked Questions

 • Dev set: Released at the start of the evaluation phase.

-• Test set(s): Released only after the competition ends.
+• Test set(s): Released after the competition ends.

-Can I use LLMs in the different subtasks?
+Can I use large language models (LLMs) in the subtasks?

 Yes.